 Channel Islands Maritime Museum continues to offer educational programs throughout the summer for school age students in grades 3-12 who are attending summer camps or other youth groups or for families.
 Multi-age groups can be accommodated, although every attempt should be made to group students so that they can enjoy age appropriate activities together.
+A range of grades or ages up to 3 can be accomodated.

 The interactive docent led tours are 90 minutes long and consist of 3 activities appropriate to the ages of your students from those listed below.
 Each tour is custom designed to meet the needs and interests of your group.